+A Level Physics is a demanding course but, if you possess a deep interest in how things work, then it is also immensely rewarding.
 You will study the physics of the smallest particle, the galaxies and the universe itself.
 A Levels simply do not get bigger in scope than this one.

-Topics in the second year include: fields and further mechanics, looking at imaginary lines of force that apply across the entire universe, how they work and why they are so important, and explaining all types of motion.
+Topics in the second year include fields and further mechanics, looking at imaginary lines of force that apply across the entire universe, how they work and why they are so important, and explaining all types of motion.
 You will also study nuclear, thermal and cosmological physics.

-Given the fundamental underpinning of maths, you will need to take A Level Mathematics alongside Physics.
+Given the fundamental underpinning of Maths, you will need to take A Level Mathematics alongside Physics.

-Studying Physics can be a springboard to a number of careers and you could progress into higher education to study astronomy, dentistry, engineering, forensic science, medicine, sound recording, veterinary science or finance.
+Studying Physics can be a springboard to a number of careers and you could progress into Higher Education to study astronomy, dentistry, engineering, forensic science, medicine, sound recording, veterinary science or finance.

 Career possibilities include architect, biotechnologist, communications worker, computer technician, electrician, energy sector worker, engineer, medical physicist, patent lawyer, science journalist or teacher.

-A Level Physics shows a university admissions tutor, or an employer, that you have a keen logical mind and are mathematically very capable, both skills that are highly sought after.
+A Level Physics shows a university admissions tutor, or an employer, that you have a keen logical mind and are mathematically very capable, skills that are highly sought after.

 Subjects that prove useful for progression to technical Higher Education course when taken alongside Physics include computing, chemistry, further Maths and geography.